ForkGG/Fork/readme.md

 The preferred approach is to make an input field for the user to input a token before connecting to the app.
 Be carefull when storing the token somewhere!

-#### Communication Protocol
+#### 2. Communication

 For local applications you can just read the local `Admin` token and the settings of Avery to get the ports for API and WebSocket.
 To connect to Avery you use `localhost:port`.

 For remote applications this is a bit more complex, as you need a way to find IP-Adress and Ports for a connection.
 For this reason you can use the public Avery API, where each token is registered with the according IP, API-Port and WebSocket-Port.
 :construction: TODO CKE more infos about that service :construction:

 ---

 ## Useful Resources :construction:

 Website
 Frontend
 API